 3. Navigating using Py objects in soup tree.

-In this project, you will be introduced to the process of web scraping using Python.
+Through this project you will be introduced to the process of web scraping using Python.
 It involves installation of Beautiful Soup, web scraping libraries, working on common data and page format on the web, learning the important kinds of objects, Navigable String, deploying the searching tree, navigation options, parser, search tree, searching by CSS class, list, function and keyword argument.

 1.1 Need of Machine Learning